 Ong Choi (Ipomoea aquatica), is a member of the Morning Glory family (Convolvulaceae) and is of East Indian origin.
 The most common varieties are bright green and grow up to 14 inches tall.
-Ong Choi is of East Indian origin and a member of the Convolvulaceae (morning glory) family and is extremely popular in Southern China, Vietnam, Malaysia and Thailand.
+Ong Choi is an extremely popular vegetable in Southern China, Vietnam, Malaysia and Thailand.
 In Chinese, Ong Choi literally translates as "hollow vegetable".

 Almost all parts of the young plant are eaten, although the shoot tips and younger leaves are preferred.
 Older stems that are from plants cultivated on dry land, contain considerable fiber and therefore the cultural methods emphasize the production of young succulent tips.

 Here in Europe, Ong Choi is sometimes treated as ordinary spinach, where it is sauteed with butter and garlic, or with bacon, and tossed with a little vinegar and sugar.
 In contrast, the Chinese will consume this vegetable in a variety of ways such as in soup, batter fried, or raw.

 Morning Glory, Chinese Water Spinach, Kankun, Kong Xin Cai (Kong Shin Tsai), Chau Gan Choi, Rau Muon, and Swamp Cabbage.

 Ong Choi deteriorates rapidly once picked, so ideally it must always be used very fresh.
 The leaves can be used whole, or cut into smaller pieces and like ordinary spinach, the stems require slightly longer cooking than the leaves.